dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 <xref:Microsoft.EntityFrameworkCore.Infrastructure.DbContextOptionsExtensionInfo.GetServiceProviderHashCode%2A> now returns `int` and is only used to calculate the hash code of the cache key for the service provider.

-Also <xref:Microsoft.EntityFrameworkCore.Infrastructure.DbContextOptionsExtensionInfo.ShouldUseSameServiceProvider%2A> needs to be implemented to indicate whether the current object represents the same service configuration and thus can use the same service provider.
+Also, <xref:Microsoft.EntityFrameworkCore.Infrastructure.DbContextOptionsExtensionInfo.ShouldUseSameServiceProvider%2A> needs to be implemented to indicate whether the current object represents the same service configuration and thus can use the same service provider.

 #### Why